 This is Green’s most cohesive and addictive C&C album yet.
-It manages confessional without self-indulgence, and the rich upfront acoustic tones and distant pedal-steel textures make this a slow burner – but one that will burn into your affections.
+It manages to be confessional without self-indulgence, and the rich upfront acoustic tones and distant pedal-steel textures make this a slow burner – but one that will burn into your affections.
 Refreshingly honest music.

 Jimmy Eat World – Damage

 Very few can write bittersweet paeans to the human condition that are as immediate as Jim Adkins (No, Never and one of his best yet, Please Say No are standouts here).
 He and Tom Linton are now masters at using melodic colour to enhance sublime songwriting with sparkle and dirt.

 With a rhythm section burrowed deep in the pocket, Tim Sult mainlines righteously kinetic riffs, matched by Neil Fallon’s inventive lyrical magic and vehemence on standout tracks Crucial Velocity, DC Sound Attack!,Unto The Breach, Cyborg Bette... actually, most of Earth Rocker.

 Guitarists: Drew Goddard, Mark Hosking